getCannaBiz/cannabiz-menu/README.md

 Visit our [extensions page](https://www.wpdispensary.com/add-ons) to find out everything that's possible with our premium WP Dispensary extensions.

-### Looking for a WooCommerce solution?
+### We also have a WooCommerce solution

-We've also released the [Dispensary Details for WooCommerce](https://www.wpdispensary.com/product/dispensary-details-for-woocommerce/) plugin that adds all of the required cannabis related details to your WooCommerce store.
+If you're looking for a WooCommerce solution for your dispensary website, we released the [Dispensary Details for WooCommerce](https://www.wpdispensary.com/product/dispensary-details-for-woocommerce/) plugin that adds all of the required cannabis related details to your WooCommerce store.

 ## Changelog